tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 2.1.4:
 - NEW: UIInput now supports multi-line input if its label is multi-line.
 Hold Ctrl when hitting Enter.
-- FIX: UICheckboxControlledComponent will now use delegates by default.
+- FIX: UIToggleControlledComponent will now use delegates by default.
 - FIX: UITexture should now work properly again.

 2.1.3: